cvbate/NYCAirQuality/README.md

 1. Normalize

 Luckily for me, none of my data needs to be normalized.
 I aquired it from NYC Open Data, and from the census bureou wich are managed by city/ the federal government and have good database management practices in place.
+All of my vector tables
+- buroughbounds
+- CDC_Social_Vuln_20_project
+- neighborshoods
+- parks
-All of my tables *list tables* are already in 4NF because:
+are already in 4NF because:

-- *list 4NF qulifications*
+- 1NF Each cell contians **atomic values** aka there is only one value stored in a single cell of the table(no multiple values).
+- 2NF Satisfies 1NF and there are **no partial dependencies** (there are no partial primary keys/ the data doesn't depend on mutiple keys for unique identification.
+In the case for all of my talbes, there is a gid that serves as the unique primary key)
+- 3NF: Satisfies 2NF and there are **no transitive dependencies** among non-prime attributes, each non-key attribute is directly dependent on the primary key (gid).
+- 4NF: Satisfies 3NF and there are **no multi-valued dependencies**.
+This means that there are no columsn that are unrelated but both depend on the same primary key.

 ### Analysis